octimot/StoryToolkitAI/README.md

 - [x] **Free Automatic Translation** from many languages to English on your local machine from Resolve
 - [x] Export of transcripts to multiple formats, including SRT
 - [x] Import of transcript SRT file directly into Resolve
-- [x] Transcription queuing which allows
+- [x] Transcription queuing to line up transcription jobs
-- [x] **Transcript Timeline Navigation** - simply click on a phrase and it takes the Resolve Playhead at the right timecode
+- [x] **Transcript Timeline Navigation** - click on a phrase to get the playhead in Resolve at the right timecode
 - [x] **Transcript Word Search** - allows you to find specific words or phrases in your transcripts
 - [x] Copy Markers between Resolve Timelines and Timeline Source Clip
 - [x] Render Resolve Markers to Stills or Clips